Avatar: The Way of Water: Sequels

 The Way of Water is the first of four planned sequels to Avatar.
 Avatar: Fire and Ash started filming simultaneously with this film in New Zealand on September 25, 2017.
 Cast members from previous films, including Worthington, Saldaña, Lang, Weaver, Pounder, Winslet, Curtis, Ribisi, Moore, Rao, Gerald, Dalton, Bliss, Champion, Bass, and Geljo, have all been announced to return while Oona Chaplin, Michelle Yeoh, and David Thewlis will be playing new characters.

-According to Kirk Krack, Cameron said that Fire and Ash will be 30% water, The Way of Water will be 60%, and 4 and 5 15%.
-The ocean scenes for the sequels were filmed during the production of The Way of Water.
+(Note: Attributed to multiple references:) The ocean scenes for the sequels were filmed during the production of The Way of Water.

 Although the last two sequels have been reportedly greenlit, in a November 2017 interview, Cameron said: "Let's face it, if Avatar 2 and 3 don't make enough money, there's not going to be a 4 and 5."
 Thewlis later confirmed this in February 2018, stating "they're making 2 and 3, they're gonna see if people go and see them, and then they'll make 4 and 5."
 Conversely in November 2018, Weaver said, after the first two sequels had completed main photography, that she was currently "busy doing Avatar 4 and 5", which several media outlets interpreted as confirmation that the last two sequels had started filming.

-In January 2019, in face of the proposed acquisition of 21st Century Fox by The Walt Disney Company, Disney CEO Bob Iger confirmed that both Avatar 4 and Avatar 5 are being developed but have not been officially greenlit.
+In January 2019, in face of the proposed acquisition of 21st Century Fox by the Walt Disney Company, Disney CEO Bob Iger confirmed that both Avatar 4 and Avatar 5 are being developed but have not been officially greenlit.
 According to producer Landau in February 2019, Iger may have been misinterpreted.
 He said that Avatar 4 and 5 "are not only [greenlit]" but also a third of Avatar 4 has already been filmed.

 Following the box-office success of The Way of Water, Cameron confirmed that the sequels are effectively greenlit.
 "It looks like with the momentum that the film has now that we'll easily pass our break even in the next few days, so it looks like I can't wiggle out of this and I'm gonna have to do these other sequels," Cameron said in January 2023, adding: "I know what I'm going to be doing the next six or seven years".
 It was also confirmed that Brendan Cowell will reprise his role as Captain Mick Scoresby and will also feature the return of Payakan, the Tulkun who befriends Lo'ak.
 Giovanni Ribisi will reprise his role as Parker Selfridge, with his character having a bigger role in the film after his brief cameo in The Way of Water.